Electricity in Great Britain: Generation

 The mode of generation has changed over the years.
 During the 1940s some 90% of the generating capacity was fired by coal, with oil providing most of the remainder.

 The United Kingdom started to develop a nuclear generating capacity in the 1950s, with Calder Hall being connected to the grid on 27 August 1956.
 Though the production of weapons-grade plutonium was the main reason behind this power station, other civil stations followed, and 26% of the nation's electricity was generated from nuclear power at its peak in 1997.

 During the 1960s and 70s, coal plants were built to supply consumption despite economic challenges.
 During the 1970s and 80s some nuclear sites were built.
-From the 1990s gas power plants benefited from the Dash for Gas supplied by North Sea gas.
-After the 2000s, renewables like solar and wind added significant capacity.
+After the 2000s, renewables – wind, solar and to a lesser extent hydroelectricity – added significant capacity.
 In Q3 2016, nuclear and renewables each supplied a quarter of British electricity, with coal supplying 3.6%.

-Despite the flow of North Sea oil from the mid-1970s, oil fuelled generation remained relatively small and continued to decline.
+Despite the flow of North Sea oil from the mid-1970s, oil-fuelled generation remained relatively small and continued to decline.

-Starting in 1993, and continuing through the 1990s, a combination of factors led to a so-called Dash for Gas, during which the use of coal was scaled back in favour of gas-fuelled generation.
-This was sparked by political concerns, the privatisation of the National Coal Board, British Gas and the Central Electricity Generating Board; the introduction of laws facilitating competition within the energy markets; the availability of cheap gas from the North Sea and elsewhere and the high efficiency and reduced pollution from combined cycle gas turbine (CCGT) generation.
+Starting in 1993, and continuing through the 1990s, a combination of factors led to a so-called dash for gas, during which the use of coal was scaled back in favour of gas-fuelled generation.
+This was sparked by political concerns, the privatisation of the National Coal Board, British Gas and the Central Electricity Generating Board; the introduction of laws facilitating competition within the energy markets; the availability of cheap gas from the North Sea and elsewhere, and the high efficiency and reduced pollution from combined-cycle gas turbine (CCGT) generation.
 In 1990 just 1.09% of all gas consumed in the country was used in electricity generation; by 2004 the figure was 30.25%.

 By 2004, coal use in power stations had fallen to 50.5 million tonnes, representing 82.4% of all coal used in 2004 (a fall of 43.6% compared to 1980 levels), though up slightly from its low in 1999.
 On several occasions in May 2016, Britain burned no coal for electricity for the first time since 1882.
-On 21 April 2017, Britain went a full day without using coal power for the first time since the Industrial Revolution, according to the National Grid.
+On 21 April 2017, Britain went a full day without using coal power for the first time since the Industrial Revolution, according to National Grid.
 The last remaining coal power station in the United Kingdom ceased operating on 30 September 2024.

-From the mid-1990s new renewable energy sources began to contribute to the electricity generated, adding to a small hydroelectricity generating capacity.